ApolloAuto/apollo/docs/specs/Apollo_2.0_Software_Architecture.md

 ![Planning](images/planning_2.png)

 ## Control
-Control takes the planned trajectory as input, and generates the control command to pass to CanBus.
-It has main data interfaces like: OnPad, OnMonitor, OnTimer, localization and CanBus messages.
+Control takes the planned trajectory as input, and generates the control command to pass to Canbus.
+It has main data interfaces like: OnPad, OnMonitor, OnTimer, localization and Canbus messages.
 ![Control](images/control_1.png)

 The “OnPad” and “OnMonitor” are control interaction with the PAD based human interface and simulations.
 The main data interface is the “OnTimer” interface which periodically produces the actual control commands.
 ![Control](images/control_2.png)

-## CanBus
+## Canbus
-The CanBus has two data interfaces as shown below:
+The Canbus has two data interfaces as shown below:
 ![Canbus](images/canbus_1.png)

 The first data interface is a timer based publisher with callback function “OnTimer”.
 This data interface will periodically publish the chassis information as well as chassis details if enabled.
 ![Cansbus](images/canbus_2.png)

-The second data interface is an event based published with callback function “OnControlCommand”, which is triggered when the CanBus module receives control commands.
+The second data interface is an event based published with callback function “OnControlCommand”, which is triggered when the Canbus module receives control commands.